Write a little about yourself. Just a paragraph will do.

 the classics like Aasimov.
 Ursula K. LeGuin has a special place in

 my heart.
 Don't get me started on Heinlein, he's only ever written

 two good books.
-I also dabble in fantasy, Game of Thrones, Lord of
+I also enjoy some fantasy, A Song of Ice and Fire,

-the Rings, etc. I can be pedantic at times about the differences
+Lord of the Rings, etc. I can be pedantic at times about the

 I also enjoy a lot of 20th-century literature like Kurt Vonnegut

 Catch 22 is my favorite novel of all time.

 As far as movies go, I grew up in the '80s and '90s, so I have a

 penchant for bad action movies with lots of one liners and

 explosions.
 Alien, Aliens, and Total Recall are probably my